 Mobile Device Security

-Network administrators and IT teams use Network Protection policy to control their network environments and protect their organizations against evolving threats.
+Network administrators and IT teams use the Network Protection policy to control their network environments and protect their organizations against evolving threats.
 Network Management policy streamlines security policy design and enforcement.
 It applies rules and best practices to manage firewalls and other devices more effectively, efficiently, and consistently.

 This policy provides guidelines for the consistent and secure management of passwords for employees and system and service accounts.
-It includes mandates on how passwords should be generated, used, stored, and changed, as well as instructions for handling password compromises.
+It includes mandates on how passwords should be generated, used, stored, and changed, as well as for instructions for handling password compromises.

 Physical and Environmental Security

-Physical and Environmental Security refers to measures taken to protect systems, buildings, and related supporting infrastructure against threats associated with their physical environment.
+Physical and Environmental Security refers to measures taken to protect systems, buildings, and related infrastructure against threats associated with their physical environment.

 Portable Media Security

-At this stage it can be tempting to write a set of policies that speak to a single compliance objective.
+At this stage, it can be tempting to write a set of policies that speak to a single compliance objective.
 This places limits on your ability to add other frameworks in the future.
-If you craft policy language that addresses for example SOC2 requirements, you will find that the language may be too specific or too general for HIPAA or HITRUST should you need to add these in the future.
+If you craft policy language that addresses, for example, SOC2 requirements, you will find that the language may be too specific or too general for HIPAA or HITRUST should you need to add these in the future.

-Take the time to normalize your policy language.
-Futureproof your organization by writing policies that describe your organization and its values.
+Take the time to normalize your policy language—futureproof your organization by writing policies that describe your organization and its values.
 As frameworks come and go, your policy will stand on its own.

 PolicyCo is a platform designed specifically for the challenges associated with bridging the gap between policy and compliance.
-Our world class editor enforces strict relationships between articles, standards, procedures, controls and evidence that all live in one secure platform.
+Our world-class editor enforces strict relationships between articles, standards, procedures, controls, and evidence that all live in one secure platform.